WordPress/book/Content/Part 4/25-creating-a-folksonomy.md

 In the wake of the exodus to Habari, the project began to evolve.
 In March 2007, Robin Adrianse ([rob1n](https://profiles.wordpress.org/rob1n)), WordPress’ first temporary committer, received commit access for three months to help Ryan Boren address languishing trac tickets.

 Also in March, the plugin directory launched.
 Before the plugin directory, many developers just hosted their plugins on their website.
 The plugin directory gave them exposure to a huge number of WordPress users.
-Samuel Wood ([Otto42](http://profiles.wordpress.org/otto42), [recalls how the plugin directory encouraged him to distribute his code](http://archive.wordpress.org/interviews/2014_06_07_Wood.html#L204).
+Samuel Wood ([Otto42](http://profiles.wordpress.org/otto42)), [recalls how the plugin directory encouraged him to distribute his code](http://archive.wordpress.org/interviews/2014_06_07_Wood.html#L204).
 “I was writing them before, but I didn't give them to anybody.
 It encouraged me to release plugins because I had a place to put them.”

 <img src="../../Resources/images/25/plugin-directory-2007.jpg" width="800px" />

+*The WordPress Plugin Directory in 2007*

 WordPress 2.1 launched in January 2007, after a release cycle of more than a year.
 The following cycle, WordPress 2.2, was the first to adopt the new 120-day release cycle.
 This new goal, which would later become “deadlines are not arbitrary” in WordPress’ [list of philosophies](https://wordpress.org/about/philosophy/), was an ongoing challenge, tested even in WordPress 2.2, which featured a new taxonomy system -- the biggest database architecture changes to date.
 Developing in an open source environment means leaving time for every voice to be heard, waiting for volunteers with busy lives to get things done, and discussing new features and architecture changes.
 It’s a challenge that WordPress would have to address release cycle after release cycle.